 A professional counsellor or psychologist can also coach you through the clutter in your mind surrounding personal experiences.
 It helps you to process things of the past and things you’re experiencing now.
 These sessions teach you skills and coping strategies for whatever presents at the time.

 I also engage other alternative medicine or ‘guides’ to help me de-stress, and release some of the mind or body clutter.
-I personally have loved getting a massage, having acupuncture, doing reiki, osteopathy, coaching, body talk and Emotional Freedom Technique (tapping).
+I personally have loved getting a massage, having acupuncture, doing reiki, osteopathy, coaching, body talk and Emotional Freedom Technique (EFT, also known as tapping).
+EFT has been so helpful for me that I got the certification to offer EFT as part of my services because I believe it is a helpful tool in decluttering.

 Connection to myself